Air Conditioner Covers: Do They Really Protect Your Unit?

 image of a fan on air conditioner condenser that is rusty

 Despite the benefits mentioned above, experts still insist on leaving an air conditioner uncovered in winter.
 This is because, apart from its ability to withstand extreme winter weather, an air conditioner is also designed to operate in the open.
-This means that covering your unit will create ideal conditions for moisture to accumulate, something that can damage your AC in the long term.
-Other disadvantages of covering your air conditioner in winter include, among others:

 • Any moisture trapped under the cover can cause rust and corrosion in the metallic parts of an air conditioner